Visual Universitätsmedizin Mainz

 Good Scientific Practice

 Scientific misconduct can take many forms and have serious consequences for those involved, directly and indirectly.
 Exactly what is meant by this varies from subject to subject.
-However, cross-disciplinary rules do exist; for instance those defined by the DFG and also those approved by the Senate of Johannes Gutenberg University by resolution on 17 May 2002, which are currently being revised.
-Further information on this topic can be found here and in the download areas of the Research Department and the Research and Technology Transfer Department.
+However, cross-disciplinary rules do exist; for instance those defined by the DFG.
+The Senate of Johannes Gutenberg University has adopted corresponding regulations, which have been approved by the DFG.
+The new regulations were published on February 27, 2023 and are now also valid for the University Medical Center.
+Further information on this topic can be found here and in the download area of the Research Department.

 Ombudsperson: how scientific misconduct is dealt with